Discover Amsterdam

 Image from Stadsarchief Amsterdam

 Architect and urban planner Cornelis van Eesteren played an essential role in realising these expansion districts, now known as the Western Garden Cities.
 The developments that make up present-day Nieuw-West were created mainly after the Second World War to give residents more light, air, and space.
-You can learn more about this fascinating era of urban planning at the Van Eesteren Museum.
+This fascinating era of urban planning is told in full at the area's flagship Van Eesteren Museum.

 Kids playing at West Beach, Sloterplas during 24H Nieuw-West.